AaronLaw/my-docker/wordpress-phpmyadmin/README.md

 Docker filesystems are temporary by default.
 So we need a volume to presistent data.

+Here, we run containers of Wordpress, Mariadb, Phpmyadmin and further Osticket.
+(Read their doc on hub.docker.com to see what `environment:` their need.)

 Run:
 # `mkdir db_data && mkdir wordpress` # to hold the db data and wordpress's source code
 # `docker-compose up`